yellows8/3ds_smashbroshax/README.md

 The built beacon-hax pcaps are located under "pcap_out/".
 In the filenames, "vXYZ" means game-version "vX.Y.Z".
 Full-game filenames for USA include "gameusa", while the other regions filenames include "gameother".

 One way to send the beacon is with aireplay-ng, however that requires a patch, see aireplay-ng.patch.
-For example, to send the beacon with aireplay-ng: aireplay-ng --interactive -r {beaconpcap_path} -h {host mac from pcap} -x 10 {wifi interface}
+For example, to send the beacon with aireplay-ng(the wifi interface must already be in monitor mode + be on the correct channel): aireplay-ng --interactive -r {beaconpcap_path} -h {host mac from pcap} -x 10 {wifi interface}

 This can be used with the homebrew-launcher otherapp payload to boot into hbmenu.
 However, doing so is New3DS-only, at the time of writing(supporting Old3DS with hb-launcher from this would require major changes).
 With game-version v1.1.0, the initial otherapp payload gfx isn't displayed correctly(when home-menu takeover is being done), however it's fine after that(this would ideally be fixed via an updated hb-launcher payload).